Trump, still infectious, back at White House — without mask

 Conley repeatedly declined to share results of medical scans of Trump’s lungs, saying he was not at liberty to discuss the information because Trump did not waive doctor-patient confidentiality on the subject.
 COVID-19 has been known to cause significant damage to the lungs of some patients.
 Conley also declined to share the date of Trump’s most recent negative test for the virus — a critical point for contact tracing and understanding where Trump was in the course of the disease.

 Only a day earlier, Trump suggested he had finally grasped the true nature of the virus, saying in a video, “I get it.”
-But then on Sunday afternoon, Trump briefly ventured out of the hospital while contagious to salute cheering supporters by motorcade — an outing that disregarded precautions meant to contain the virus.
+But on Sunday afternoon, he ventured out of the hospital while contagious to salute cheering supporters by motorcade — an outing that disregarded precautions meant to contain the virus.

-Trump was leaving the hospital after receiving a fourth dose of the antiviral drug remdesivir Monday evening, Conley said.
+Trump left the hospital after receiving a fourth dose of the antiviral drug remdesivir Monday evening, Conley said.
 He will receive the fifth and final dose Tuesday at the White House.

-Less than one month before Election Day, Trump was eager to project strength despite his illness and to press his campaign effort across the country.

 Vice President Mike Pence returned to the campaign trail moments after Trump announced he would soon leave the hospital.
 The vice president boarded Air Force Two to fly to Salt Lake City, where he is to face off against Democratic vice presidential nominee Sen. Kamala Harris on Wednesday.

-Even before Trump’s motorcade outing on Sunday, some Secret Service agents had expressed concern about the lackadaisical attitude toward masks and social distancing inside the White House, but there isn’t much they can do, according to agents and officials who spoke to The Associated Press.
-This close to the election, thousands of agents are engaged on protective duty so they can be subbed out quickly should someone test positive.

-Trump’s aggressive course of treatment included the steroid dexamethasone and the single dose he was given Friday of an experimental drug from Regeneron Pharmaceuticals Inc. that supplies antibodies to help the immune system fight the virus.
-Trump on Friday also began a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.
-The drugs work in different ways — the antibodies help the immune system rid the body of virus, and remdesivir curbs the virus’ ability to multiply.
+Trump, in his new video, defended his decision to repeatedly flout his own administration’s guidelines to slow the spread of the virus, including by holding rallies with thousands of mostly maskless supporters.

+Apparently referring to any potential danger to himself rather than others, he said: “I stood out front.
+I led.
+Nobody that’s a leader would not do what I did.”
+He added: “And I know there’s a risk, there’s a danger.
+But that’s OK.
+And now I’m better.
+And maybe I’m immune, I don’t know.”

-Miller and Colvin reported from Washington.
+Madhani reported from Bethesda, Maryland.
 Associated Press writers Lauran Neergaard and Jonathan Lemire in Washington, and Bill Barrow in Wilmington, Delaware, contributed to this report.